Kaled0314/Cloud-Honeypot-Deployment/README.md

 Step 2: Creating a Non-Root User

-After entering the droplet console, I began to create a Home user to install T-Pot and not under the Root user.
-The commands required to do this were:
+Once inside the droplet console, I created a dedicated home user account to handle the T-Pot installation rather than running everything under the root user.
+This is considered best practice as it reduces security risks associated with operating directly as root.
+The following commands were used to accomplish this:

 adduser home